AndyCYao/personal_webpage/content/courses/cmpt307.md

 Ford Fulkerson algorithm uses the idea of residual graph , and "augment path" to determine the max flow.
 The augment path is a path from the source S to the sink T along the residual graph

+Flow networks can solve all sorts of problem, like finding the max number of matching in a set, or finding the number of projects to choose in project management (max revenue and min cost)

 #### Halls Theorem
 Given a bipartite graph , where the left side and right side are the same size.